-▶ Tropics.
+- Tropics.
 Total ozone changes in the tropics are smaller than in any other region.
-Ozone is less sensitive to ESC in the tropical stratosphere because of the dominant roles of production and transport in controlling ozone.
+Ozone is less sensitive to ESC in the tropical stratosphere because of the dominant roles of production and transport in controlling ozone and the low amounts of ESC available in this region.
 In contrast to other regions, chemistry-climate models project total ozone to remain below 1960 values throughout the 21st century.
-Total ozone gradually returns to 1980 values in 2040, peaks around 2060 and decreases again until the end of the century.
+Total ozone gradually returns to 1980 values in 2040, peaks around 2060, and decreases again until the end of the century.
 The different total ozone behavior in the tropics is due to the changing balance between ozone increases in the upper stratosphere and decreases in the lower stratosphere.
 The ozone increases in the upper stratosphere occur from declining ODS abundances and decreases in temperatures caused by increasing greenhouse gases, primarily CO2.
 In the lower stratosphere, ozone is reduced because the strengthening of the stratospheric circulation reduces the time for ozone production before air leaves the tropics.
-These circulation changes also influence the Arctic and midlatitude regions as noted above.

-▶ The globe.
-The annual averages of global total ozone are projected to return to 1960 levels around the middle of the century (2040 to 2080) while ESC returns to 1960 values near century's end.
-The comparable return dates for 1980 values are substantially earlier.
-Chemistry-climate model analysis suggests that this early return of total ozone is primarily a result of upper stratosphere cooling and a strengthened circulation as noted for midlatitude ozone.
+These circulation changes also influence the Arctic and midlatitude regions as noted above. - The globe.
+The annual averages of global total ozone are projected to return to 1960 levels around the middle of the century (2040-2080) while ESC returns to 1960 values near the century's end.
+The return dates for 1980 values are substantially earlier.
+Chemistry-climate model analysis suggests that this early return of total ozone is primarily a result of upper stratospheric cooling.
 The larger total ozone changes shown for polar regions in springtime do not significantly influence global total ozone values because these values are annual averages and polar regions are a small geographical fraction of the globe.

 Future ultraviolet radiation.
 Projections of long-term changes in total ozone can be used to estimate long-term changes in solar ultraviolet radiation reaching Earth's surface (see Q17).
 The UV-B component of ultraviolet radiation increases as total ozone decreases.
 Based on the global total ozone projections, clear-sky UV-B radiation is expected to decrease below 1960 values by the end of the century because ozone is above 1960 values in the later decades.
-The latitude regions likely to have some increase in ultraviolet radiation are the Antarctic and the tropics, where total ozone remains lower than 1960 values until the end of the century.
+The latitude regions expected to experience increased ultraviolet radiation levels are the Antarctic and the tropics, where total ozone remains lower than 1960 values until the end of the century.
 Large increases or decreases in surface erythemal radiation away from 1960 values are expected to lead to adverse effects on human and ecosystem health.